zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Creating a ``DecompositionRule``
 --------------------------------

-In order to create a ``DecompositionRule`` you need a ``predicate`` and a ``production`` method.
+In order to create a :class:`DecompositionRule <orquestra.quantum.decompositions._decomposition.DecompositionRule>` you need a :meth:`predicate <orquestra.quantum.decompositions._decomposition.DecompositionRule.predicate>` and a :meth:`production <orquestra.quantum.decompositions._decomposition.DecompositionRule.production>` method.

-``predicate`` tells Orquestra Core what should be decomposed.
+:meth:`predicate <orquestra.quantum.decompositions._decomposition.DecompositionRule.predicate>` tells Orquestra Core what should be decomposed.
 This should be a method that accepts an operation and returns a boolean (True if it should be decomposed, False otherwise).

-``production`` tells Orquestra Core how it should be decomposed.
+:meth:`production <orquestra.quantum.decompositions._decomposition.DecompositionRule.production>` tells Orquestra Core how it should be decomposed.
 This method accepts an operation and returns a list of operations.

-Your custom decomposition rule should implement the `DecompositionRule <https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/decompositions/_decomposition.py#L12=>`_ protocol.
+Your custom decomposition rule should implement the :class:`DecompositionRule <orquestra.quantum.decompositions._decomposition.DecompositionRule>` protocol.
 We can see an example of that in our QAOA example.
 Suppose we want to decompose our CNOT gate, here's what that ``CNOTDecompositionRule`` class would look like:

 .. literalinclude:: ../examples/circuits_guide.py
   :language: python